QUALS FORM: Application for Qualifying Examination

-All PhD students need to complete and pass the qualifying exam, prior to the end of winter quarter of their second year of study.
+All PhD students need to complete and pass the qualifying exam, prior to the end of winter quarter of their second year of study (last day of class).
 You must be registered in the quarter you take the qualifying exam.

 The qualifying exam is an oral examination intended to provide the examination committee with evidence of your research preparedness and capabilities and allow the committee to give you useful feedback on your research direction.